 Give Consistent Updates

 This is another way to improve your communication with a perfectionist client.
-Instead of waiting for your client to ask you how things are going, simply give them regular updates on the project or tasks that you’re working on for them.
+Instead of waiting for your client to ask you how things are going, simply give them regular updates on the project.

 You don’t have to write long paragraphs, simply let them know what you’ve been working on, what’s next on your to-do list, and what their expectations for the project are.